Business

 FAQ

-Specificity is everything — name the audience, the exact friction, and ideally a measurable cost (time, money, missed deals).
-This generator lets you set your industry so the output targets a real segment rather than a vague 'business owner'.
+Specificity is everything — name the audience, the exact friction, and ideally a measurable cost in time or money.
+This generator lets you set your industry so the output targets a real segment.
+After generating, sharpen any statement by swapping in the specific language your real customers actually use.

-Yes, they're written to be paste-ready.
-You may want to swap in a specific number or product name to make them feel first-person, but the structure and tone are already calibrated for pitch and outreach contexts.
+Yes, they are written to be paste-ready.
+You may want to swap in a specific number or product name to make them feel first-person, but the structure and tone are already calibrated for pitch and outreach contexts where a recognised frustration opens the conversation.

-what's the difference between a pain point statement and a value proposition
+What is the difference between a pain point statement and a value proposition?